Photo: Terry Alexander

 The Texas Legislature

 In Texas we have a part-time legislative system.
 Our State Legislature meets every other year for 140 days in Austin.
-The 85th Session will run January 10, 2017 through late May or early June, 2017.
+The 85th Session will run January 10, 2017 through May 29, 2017.
 The Governor has an option at the conclusion of each regular session to call a special 30 day session to resolve specific agenda items.

 Texas Legislature Online is the official Web resource for bill tracking, schedules, committee progress, and member information.
 You can sign up to receive “alerts” regarding committee meetings and actions regarding bills you choose to track.